tamastheactual/getlar.github.io/src/content/about/me.md

 *Green is King.
 Photo: <span class="font-extrabold">Me 😊</span>*

 I am a PhD student at Eötvös Loránd University researching Machine Unlearning, with **three** years of experience working with **Deep Neural Networks**, **Machine Learning**, and **Reinforcement Learning**.
 I am also knowledgeable in MLOps, Natural Language Processing (NLP), and Graph Neural Networks.
-Additionally, I teach two master's classes in the Department of Artificial Intelligence: Deep Network Development and Collective Intelligence.
+Additionally, I am an instructor at the university, teaching two master's classes in the Department of Artificial Intelligence: Deep Network Development and Collective Intelligence.

 I often participate in online hackathons and Kaggle competitions.
 My current research focuses on **scalability in Multi-Agent Reinforcement Learning**, as well as **Machine Unlearning** and its applications in Reinforcement Learning, Natural Language Processing, and Complex Systems.
 I am passionate and resilient in my work.